ouspg/CompSec-return-templates/Lab4Template/README.md

 You can use screenshots, code snippets and anything, what Markdown enables you to use.

 Answer at least for the questions presented here in each section.
-They should be same than in actual instructions, but bit more precise.
+They should be same than in actual instructions, but bit more precise. *If there is confusion, use the instructions repository as it is always up-to-date.*

 You can add source files to [src](src) folder and screenshots to [img](img) folder.
 Source files can be shown alternatively just as code snippets.